MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

   - Manage any changes to code through consistent release and update process, including tasks such as key or secret rotation and permission management.
   - Prioritize pipeline-managed update processes, such as with scheduled pipeline runs, over built-in auto-update mechanisms.

-- Do not use central processes or provisioning pipelines for the instantiation or management of AlwaysOn application resources, since this introduces external application dependencies and additional risk vectors, such as those associated with 'noisy neighbor' scenarios.
+- Do not use central processes or provisioning pipelines for the instantiation or management of  application resources, since this introduces external application dependencies and additional risk vectors, such as those associated with 'noisy neighbor' scenarios.
   - If centralized provisioning processes are mandated, ensure the availability requirements of leveraged dependencies are fully in-line with application requirements, and ensure operational transparency is provided to allow for holistic operationalization of the end-to-end application.

 - Embrace continuous improvement and allocate a proportion of engineering capacity within each sprint to optimize platform fundamentals.
   - Consider allocating 20-40% of capacity within each sprint to drive fundamental platform improvements and bolster reliability.

-- To accelerate the development of new services, consider the creation of a common engineering criteria and reference architectures/libraries for service teams to leverage, ensuring consistent alignment with core AlwaysOn principles.
+- To accelerate the development of new services, consider the creation of a common engineering criteria and reference architectures/libraries for service teams to leverage, ensuring consistent alignment with core [design principles](mission-critical-design-principles.md).
   - Enforce a consistent baseline configurations for reliability, security, and operations through a policy-driven approach using Azure Policy.

 > This common engineering criteria and associated artifacts, such as Azure Policies and Terraform for common design patterns, can also be leveraged across other workloads within the broader application ecosystem for an organization.